 In general, going in this direction and crossing the river, you come into a part of Lucknow that feels completely different from the old part.
 Buildings are more modern, the roads are better, the cars bigger, and there’s a general feeling of wealth.
 The Renaissance and the Taj are here, very different hotels indeed than where I stayed.

-Personally, I did not really like Ambedkar Park.
-It seems built to be monumental, but without much artistry and detail.
+However, personally, I did not really like Ambedkar Park.
+It seems built to be monumental, but without the artistry and detail of the old monuments.
 The park itself seemed to have very few trees, so for summer it felt too harsh to walk in.
-I think I was turned off from the entrance, where there was no shelter and no seating, but there's a solid and roomy space for VVIPs.
+I think I was turned off from the entrance, where there was no shelter and no seating, but there’s a solid and roomy space for VVIPs.

 However, there is a very interesting cafe near here, which I found through wandering around.
 (Tip: first get onto the parallel side roads which are sort of under the big highways in front of Ambedkar Park).
 Sheroes’ Hangout is a cafe and outreach centre run by survivors of acid attacks.
 Aside from supporting a great cause, the food is decent too.

-The ruins of the Residency mark the place where once was the dwelling of the British Resident General, who was a 'representative' of the British in Nawab courts.
-It is somewhere between Bara Imambara, and Sikandar Bagh.
+The ruins of the Residency mark the place where the dwelling of the British Resident General had been, who was a ‘representative’ of the British in Nawab royal courts.
+It is somewhere between Bara Imambara and Sikandar Bagh.

-As a Malaysian, I am well aware of what a British 'Resident' is.
-Not a 'representative' as in a diplomat, the Resident was the means by which the British Empire controlled many colonies, including in Malaya, by holding the actual governing power but preserving the appearance that the local ruler was still in charge.
+As a Malaysian, I am well aware of what a British ‘Resident’ is.
+Not a ‘representative’ as in ‘a diplomat’, the Resident was the means by which the British Empire controlled many colonies, including Malaya, by holding the actual governing power but preserving the appearance that the local ruler was still in charge.